 Anespa DX Review (2026): Honest Take from a Wellness Consultant

-The Anespa DX is Enagic's shower and bath mineraliser—a wall-mounted unit that removes chlorine and chloramines from shower water and re-adds trace minerals via Futamata hot spring stones, producing slightly alkaline, dechlorinated water for both shower and bath use.
+The Anespa DX is Enagic's shower and bath filter and mineraliser—a portable, shower- or bath-mounted unit that removes chlorine and chloramines from shower water and re-adds trace minerals via Futamata hot spring stones, producing slightly alkaline, dechlorinated water for both shower and bath use.

 Key facts

-- —Two-stage filtration: OHE ceramic/carbon cartridge (removes chlorine, chloramines, rust, sediment) + Futamata mineral stone cartridge (remineralises, slightly alkalises to ~7.5–8.5).
+- —Two-stage filtration: OHE ceramic/carbon cartridge (removes chlorine, chloramines, rust, sediment) + Futamata mineral stone cartridge (remineralises and slightly alkalises to ~7.5–8.5).

-- —Only shower filter category product that functions as a bath mineraliser—a hose adapter for bath fill is included.
+- —Only shower filter category product that also functions as a bath filter and mineraliser—a hose adapter allows it to fill a bath.

-- —Does not remove PFAS, heavy metals, fluoride, or nitrates—it is a chlorine/chloramine filter and mineral enhancer, not a comprehensive water treatment system.
+- —Does not remove PFAS, heavy metals, fluoride, or nitrates from shower water.
+It is a chlorine/chloramine filter and mineral enhancer, not a comprehensive water treatment system.

 TL;DR